 FMR GLOBAL HEALTH is compliant with the guidance and requirements of the professional code of conduct applicable to all registered market research companies (ICC/ESOMAR International Code on Market, Opinion and Social Research and Data Analytics) and all current existing local regulations, especially as far as the protection of respondents’ data is concerned.

-In addition, FMR has adopted the Cyber security code of conduct with IT Security and Information Management policies to ensure the safeguarding and protection of the personal data of its customers, respondents and employees.
+In addition, FMR has adopted the Cyber security code of conduct with IT Security and Information Management policies to safeguard and protect the personal data of its customers, respondents, and employees.

 Its mandate is: